 The Best Agile Scrum Tool For 2020: ClickUp

-ClickUp has tons of features to help you with Agile and Scrum projects, like:
+ClickUp has tons of features to help you with in-house and remote Agile Scrum projects, like:

-Here’s a quick look at how these features help Agile and Scrum development:
+Here’s a quick look at how ClickUp helps with Agile and Scrum development:

 1. Multiple Views that help you manage various project requirements